Tutorial: Configure BlueJeans for automatic user provisioning

 To add BlueJeans from the Azure AD application gallery, perform the following steps:

-Navigate to Enterprise applications > All applications.
+Go to Enterprise applications, and then select All applications.

 Assigning users to BlueJeans